eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Data/database-servers@36.md

-> This is a documentation for issue #36, the comparison between database servers.
+This is a documentation for issue #36, the comparison between database servers.

+> <u>Note</u>: We should say that the final results of this issue may be applied only on _our database_, as we can't say that they're general rules for any database.

 <hr>